Enhanced stability of pressure relief valves: mechanistic design and analysis: Valve geometry and effective area curve

 \section{Valve geometry and effective area curve}

+The purpose of this section is to motivate how the concept of the effective-area-versus-lift curve can capture the complex flow physics within different valve geometries.

-For valves with simple geometries represented by a discharge coefficient $C_d$ and discharge angle $\varphi$ it is also possible to define an analytic expression for $A_{\rm eff}(x)$.
+One way of representing the effect of an open valve is via its discharge coefficient $C_d$ and discharge angle $\varphi$.
+From these two quantities, it is possible to define an analytic expression for $A_{\rm eff}(x)$.
 The details of the derivation are explained in \ref{sec:Appendix_I}, where we obtain

-This expression depends on $x$ through the expression for $A_{\rm ft}(x)$ which we recall from \eqref{eq:cone-shape-Aft} can be written as a linear function of $x$ plus a quadratic correction for such simple geometries.
+This expression depends on $x$ through the expression for $A_{\rm ft}(x)$ which we recall from Eq.~\eqref{eq:cone-shape-Aft} can be written as a linear function of $x$ plus a quadratic correction for such simple geometries.
 Hence $A_{\rm eff}(x)$ can be written to leading order as a quartic polynomial in dimensionless lift $y = 4x/D$:

 where expressions for the coefficients $\tilde a_1,\ldots, \tilde a_4$ in the case of the discharge angle $\varphi$ are given in the \ref{sec:Appendix_I}.